 What Serious Challenges can be Better Addressed by a Cognitive HR System?

 According to the answers provided by the participants in the IBM study, there are five key challenges that can be either resolved or addressed in a more effective manner by cognitive computing.
-They are identified in the image below along with the percent of respondents who chose them.

 Given that every challenge impacts the overall HR performance of an organization in a profound way, it’s clear that cognitive HR systems can increase productivity and efficiency.